Skip to main content

 AWM Speaker Series

-Through our AWM Speaker Series, we host department talks that are accessible to graduate students and showcase the research interests and accomplishments of female faculty.
-Our most recent event was in April 2024, when we hosted Dr. Di Fang of Duke University, with her talk “Quantum Computing Through the Lens of an Applied Mathematician.”
+Through our AWM Speaker Series, we host seminar talks that are accessible to graduate students and showcase the research interests and accomplishments of diverse faculty.

 Dr. Di Fang of Duke University presenting for our AWM Speaker Series, April 2024.